 Deborah Wang is a news and feature reporter for KUOW.
 She covers a range of subjects, but mostly focuses on politics and government.
-She is also host of IN Close on KCTS9.
+She is also host of IN Close on public television station KCTS9.

-Deborah is an award–winning radio and television journalist whose career spans close to three decades.
-A long–time network foreign correspondent, Deborah has reported from two dozen countries, including China, Vietnam, Cambodia, India, Saudi Arabia, Somalia, Rwanda, Kuwait, and Iraq.
+Deborah is an award–winning radio and television journalist whose career spans three decades.
+A long–time network foreign correspondent, Deborah has reported from more than two dozen countries, including China, Vietnam, Cambodia, India, Saudi Arabia, Somalia, Rwanda, Kuwait, and Iraq.

 Deborah has also worked as an on–air anchor for CNN International, and for the nationally syndicated public radio show Here and Now.